TOAST-DOCS/Gamebase/en/unity-started.md

 ### Update of Setting Tool

-Setting Tool의 업데이트가 필요한 경우 Setting Tool에서 업데이트 여부를 알려드립니다.
+If the Setting Tool needs to be updated, the Setting Tool informs whether update is available or not.
-업데이트 종류에 따라서 Setting Tool에서 제공하는 일부 기능에 제한이 있을 수 있습니다.
+Depending on the update type, some functions provided by Setting Tool may be limited.

-#### 강제 업데이트
+#### Force update

-* 업데이트 필수
+* Update required
-* SDK 다운로드 제한
+* SDK download limited
-	* 기존에 다운로드 된 SDK를 이용하여 설치, 삭제 가능
+	* You can install or uninstall using the SDK downloaded before.

 ![Select Build System](http://static.toastoven.net/prod_gamebase/UnityDevelopersGuide/unity-developers-guide-started-settingtool-update-1_1.13.0.png)

-#### 선택 업데이트
+#### Selective update

-* 업데이트 선택
+* Select update
-* SDK 다운로드 가능
+* SDK download available

 ![Select Build System](http://static.toastoven.net/prod_gamebase/UnityDevelopersGuide/unity-developers-guide-started-settingtool-update-2_1.13.0.png)